 4. Watch a TED talk or listen to a podcast

 I often find that tuning into a powerful TED talk or listening to an interview with someone fascinating is a great way to shift my perspective, quickly and without a lot of effort.
 There are so many inspiring people out there, and nothing makes me more excited about creative thinking than learning from someone who is truly innovating in their field.
-If you need extra inspo, check out our list of feel-good podcasts that are practically designed to give you an instant mood boost.
+If you need extra inspo, check out our list of feel-good podcasts that are designed to give you an instant mood boost.

 5. Generate way more ideas than you think you actually need